gamecubate/impactjs-extras-1/README.md

 ### Sample project
 * http://www.gamecubate.com/playground/pin_triggers_and_blockers .

-## Controls
-* Controls: button, property slider, property joystick
+## Button, Property Slider, and Property Joystick

+* Button:
+* PropertySlider:
+* PropertyJoystick:

 ### Installation
 * Put these into your lib/game/entities folder.
 Be careful to not overwrite existing files.